War / Middle East

 Proxy Network

-Syrian Democratic Forces remain a formally integrated but organizationally distinct hybrid force whose absorption into the national army is incomplete.
+Syrian Democratic Forces remain a formally distinct hybrid force whose absorption into the national army is incomplete.

-Turkish-backed Syrian National Army factions preserve Ankara's direct coercive leverage over the northwest, border corridors, and Afrin.
+Turkish-backed Syrian National Army factions give Ankara direct coercive leverage over the northwest, border corridors, and Afrin.

-Israel conducts autonomous air operations across Syrian territory to degrade military infrastructure and prevent the interim government from reconstituting.
+Israel conducts autonomous air operations across Syrian territory under a pre-emption doctrine to degrade military infrastructure and prevent weapons.

 HTS: Qatar (historical funding), Turkey (political backing).